Fixing Chrome's Email Identification Problem for ReactJS Apps

 Command / Feature Description

-useState React Hook for adding local state to functional components
+useState React Hook to enable local state addition to functional parts

 Using JavaScript within React